 The AI Plus plan sits between Google's free Gemini access and its premium $20-per-month AI Pro tier, a positioning that reflects growing demand for affordable AI tools.
 Subscribers get access to Gemini 3 Pro and Nano Banana Pro models in the Gemini app, plus Flow's AI filmmaking capabilities, research and writing assistance through NotebookLM, and 200GB of cloud storage.
 The plan also lets users share benefits with up to five family members, a feature that could make the per-person cost even more attractive.

 Existing Google One Premium 2TB subscribers won't need to do anything - they'll automatically gain access to all AI Plus features over the next few days, Google says.
-It's a smart move that instantly converts a chunk of storage subscribers into AI users.
+It's a smart move that instantly converts a chunk of Google's storage subscribers into AI users.